Table of Contents

 What did they do?

-Starbucks UK launched the #WhatsYourName campaign in February in collaboration with Mermaids, an organization that supports transgender and gender-diverse kids.
-The ad expands on a well-known feature of the Starbucks experience — having your name printed on the side of your cup — by ensuring that customers’ preferred names are respected.
+Starbucks UK launched the #WhatsYourName campaign in collaboration with Mermaids, an organization that supports transgender and gender-diverse kids.
+The ad expands on a well-known feature of the Starbucks experience — having your name written on the side of your cup — by ensuring that customers’ preferred names are respected.

 Why did it work?

-To generate discussion on social media, this campaign deployed one of the most classic advertising tactics, a TV advertisement.
+This campaign deployed one of the most classic advertising tactics to generate discussion on social media, a TV advertisement.
 They came up with a straightforward promotional hashtag.
 They also led with their principles, allowing this ad to have a genuine emotional effect.

 Some companies refrain from discussing topics on which people still have conflicting opinions.
-Yet, Starbucks proved that there is room for discussion when it comes to human rights for all.
+Yet, Starbucks proved that there is room for discussion regarding human rights for all.

 Social Media Tools Every Marketer Must Try

-With so many popular platforms to choose from, managing several social accounts may be a headache.
+Managing several social accounts is daunting with so many popular platforms to choose from.
 After all, company owners would have to find the time and energy to go to numerous social media accounts, compose a post for each, and schedule them throughout the day as needed.

-To save you a lot of trouble and time, there are many social media managing apps.
+There are many social media managing apps to save you a lot of trouble and time.
 We have listed a few of them below.

-- Sprout Social – For companies and agencies of all sizes, Sprout Social is a social media management and optimization tool.
+Sprout Social is a social media management and optimization tool for companies and agencies of all sizes.
 Across all of your social profiles, the platform provides you with a single center for social media publishing, analytics, and interaction.

-- Hootsuite – Hootsuite is a social media management tool that covers nearly every part of the job of a social media manager.
-Users may do anything from curating great material and scheduling articles to managing team members and calculating ROI with just one platform.
+Hootsuite is a social media management tool that covers nearly every part of a social media manager’s job.
+Users may do anything, from curating great material and scheduling articles to manage team members and calculating ROI with just one platform.

-- MeetEdgar- MeetEdgar is the most popular social media management software for small companies and entrepreneurs.
-MeetEdgar allows you to schedule and organize the material to automate publication.
+MeetEdgar is the most popular social media management software for small companies and entrepreneurs.
+MeetEdgar allows you to schedule and organize material to automate publication.

-- Sendible- With all of your social media data in one place, Sendible’s analytics and reporting may save you time.
-Google Analytics is also integrated within the social media management tool, so you don’t have to leave the platform to track your online data.
+With all of your social media data in one place, Sendible’s analytics and reporting may save you time.
+Google Analytics is also integrated into the social media management tool, so you don’t have to leave the platform to track your online data.

-Direct video uploading to Instagram Business Profiles is supported by Sendible.
-A single video up to 100 MB in size can be scheduled either in or out.
-You may schedule posts like you would for any other network using ‘Instagram Reminders’, but you’ll get a push notice and an email when they’re published.
+Sendible supports direct video uploading to Instagram Business Profiles.
+A single video up to 100 MB can be scheduled either in or out.
+You may schedule posts like you would for any other network using ‘Instagram Reminders,’ you’ll get a push notice and an email when they’re published.

-- Social Pilot – Digital marketing experts, teams, and organizations may use SocialPilot to automate their social media management operations.
+Digital marketing experts, teams, and organizations can use SocialPilot to automate their social media management operations.
 It assists marketers at every stage of the process, from scheduling and posting content to assessing the performance of their posts.

-- Buffer – Buffer is an online and mobile application that allows users to manage their social media accounts by allowing them to plan posts for Twitter, Facebook, Instagram, Instagram Stories, Pinterest, and LinkedIn, as well as evaluate their performance and interact with their followers.
-Buffer Inc., a remote company, owns it.
+Buffer is a website and mobile application that allows users to manage their social media accounts by allowing them to plan posts for Twitter, Facebook, Instagram, Instagram Stories, Pinterest, and LinkedIn, and evaluate their performance and interact with their followers.

-- Loomly – Loomly is a cloud-based marketing tool that assists freelancers, influencers, and social media managers in managing content across their many social media channels.
-Marketing analytics, automatic posting, keyword filtering, multi-account administration, and post scheduling are all important aspects.
+Loomly is a cloud-based marketing tool that assists freelancers, influencers, and social media managers manage content across their many social media channels.
+Marketing analytics, automatic posting, keyword filtering, multi-account administration, and post scheduling are its important aspects.

-- Having a social media campaign is crucial for any marketer to effectively monitor the ROI.
+- Having a social marketing campaign is crucial for any marketer to monitor the ROI effectively.